-Our program incorporates many different tools and methods to reach each student.
-Beginning with an individual Treatment Plan, the young men in our program will begin to focus on their struggles with substance use, family, self-confidence, and behaviors.
-To guide them along this path, we follow a strong 12-step program and attend at least 2 AA meetings a week.
+Our program incorporates many different methods that our expert therapists will employ in unique ways to offer each student a therapeutic experience that is unique to them.
+Beginning with an Individual Treatment Plan, the young men in our program will begin to focus on their struggles with family and interpersonal relationships, self-confidence, and troubling behaviors.
+To guide them along this path, we follow a strong 12-step program.
 Several weekly group sessions provide an opportunity for peers to provide important and meaningful feedback, which is often a reaffirmation of feedback that may be shared during the student’s one-on-one sessions with his counselor.
-Family sessions, visits, and regular phone calls reinforce the a students work on strengthening his family relationships.
+Family sessions, visits, and regular phone calls reinforce the student’s work on strengthening his family relationships.

 Our therapists’ schedule is specifically designed to align with the student’s time at the residence.
 The therapists take part in the same day-to-day activities our students experience.
 This creates a natural environment for issues to be addressed real-time with peers and staff, without the formality of a scheduled group or individual session.
 The informal and ‘live’ nature of this response allows for a more natural and real response with emotions that are not as hidden as they may be in a formal session.

 These are the opportunities that regularly present themselves and allow for the application of the coping techniques our students are learning.
 In the moment, well-constructed feedback from both staff and peers, can lead to a highly teachable moment which can later be carried into a more formal session.